 TGI Fridays wanted a spot for their All-You-Can-Eat Shrimp that would stand out in a sea full of endless food promotions so my partner and I served them up this dreamy idea.

 In 2018, the U.S. saw a total of 323 mass shootings.
-Beyond schools, there’s been shootings at a nightclub, a synagogue, a church, a concert, a salon, a movie theater, a hospital and pretty much everywhere you have felt safe since you were born.
+Beyond schools, there have been shootings at a nightclub, a synagogue, a church, a concert, a salon, a movie theater, a hospital and pretty much everywhere you’ve felt safe since you were born.

-As a way to combat this horrific reality, we turned crime scene tape, the most symbolic sign of a shooting crime, into a gun reform initiative and call to action to get people to vote this November.
+As a way to combat this horrific reality, we turned crime scene tape, the most symbolic sign of a shooting crime, into a gun reform initiative and call to action to get people to vote in November ‘18.

 Leading up to the midterm election, we placed the yellow and black tape that reads as “This Should Never Be A Crime Scene Vote 11.6” in locations that represented the same locations where mass shootings have happened throughout the country.
-We took photos of the tape in these places and shared them on Instagram along with the stories they represented as a digital protest.
+We took photos of the tape in these places and shared them on Instagram along with the stories they represented.

 Word got out.
-Social influencers shared our message in their stories, the Drum wrote about us and most importantly we inspired people to get their votes out for gun reform.
+Social influencers shared our message in their stories and The Drum wrote about us.
+Together, we inspired people to get their votes out for change.